 In 1920s Chicago, two brilliant and twisted young men were convinced they could get away with murder.
+Leopold and Loeb's names would soon become infamous for their twisted deeds.

 Richard Loeb, 18, came from an affluent family – his father was the VP of Sears.
 The young man was handsome and personable, skipping several grades to become the youngest graduate from the University of Michigan.